UniversalScheduleStandard/uss-validator/README.md

 }
 ```

-The `isValid` value is a boolean that denotes whether the USS object is considered to be a valid constrution.
+The `isValid` value is a boolean that denotes whether the USS object is considered to be a valid construction.

 The `errors` and `warnings` values are arrays that may contain [error objects](#error-objects) that describe any issues with the USS object.
 Errors are considered fatal and always result in `isValid` returning false.
 Warnings are merely related to the user's data potentially being malformed, and are not fatal.